Introduction to Taoism: (1) Taoism and Chinese Thought and Religion

 you cannot hold it.

-if you hold it, you lose it.
+hold it, and you lose it.

-Book Icon Daode jing (Book of the Way and Its Virtue), sec.
+Daode jing (Book of the Way and Its Virtue), sec.
 29